 During five years, the Peninsular war eroded the French army and consummated its best soldiers.
 The French were unable to defeat a Resistance that came from the depths of a spanish population fanaticized by priests, in which the Afrancesados (partisans of the French, often imbued with the ideas of the Enlightenment) were a minority.

 First terrestrial defeat of the Napoleonic armies, Bailen gave hope to all the enemies of French.

 This battle opened the road to Madrid to Napoleon, who had personnally come to install his brother Joseph on the Spanish throne.

 By inflicting the Spanish army its biggest defeat of the war, Marshal Jean-de-Dieu Soult opened to himself the way to Andalusia.

 Two months after this French defeat south of Salamanca, the Anglo-Iberian troops took Madrid.

 The French army, fleeing, suffered a rout, which was however tempered by the greed of the conquerors.

-Noting the French difficulties in Spain, Austria believed the time for revenge had come, and declared war on France.
+Noting the French difficulties in Spain, Austria believed the time for revenge had come, and declared war on French.
 Its army was intrusted to one of the brightest opponents that Napoleon never had to fight: the Archduke Charles.
 Unprepared, the French experienced a difficult campaign.

 Near Regensburg in Bavaria, the stubborn resistance of Marshal Davout then Napoleon's arrival made this confrontation a victory, but not the decisive battle the Emperor had dreamed of.